andrealacamera/docker-fullstack-example/README.md

 Basic example with three "main" parts: **backend**, **database**, and **frontend**.
 ## Backend
-Express server listening on port 3123, implements REST API.
+Http server listening on port 3213, implements REST API.
 Returns json messages.

 - [GET] `/api/test` (static message)

+_WORK IN PROGRESS_

 ## Database

-Based on MySQL.
-1 table, some records...
+Based on MariaDB.
+Just one table, some records read by the API

-NOT YET IMPLEMENTED
+_WORK IN PROGRESS_
 ## Frontend
 React example that calls the API and shows the results (in some way).

-NOT YET IMPLEMENTED
+_NOT YET IMPLEMENTED_

 ---
 created: 2023-04-13

-updated: 2023-04-14
+updated: 2023-04-15